Independent Journal Review asks employees to sign new noncompete as top talent continues to leave

 "If you're an employee and you're handed an agreement by your employer and you sign it, you're thinking probably that's enforceable," Jewett added.
 "That would probably deter you from working for another competitor."

 The revised noncompete was issued to employees after a year in which the company lost some of its top talent.
 Bubba Atkinson, IJR's former editor-in-chief, left for the news website Axios last year.
 Senior members of its revered original video team exited for other opportunities.
-And two of its top reporters, Kate Bennet and Hunter Schwarz, joined CNN.
+And two of its top reporters, Kate Bennett and Hunter Schwarz, joined CNN.

 The departures have extended into recent weeks.
 Jill Alarcon, who served as director of Human Resources, recently exited the company after giving birth.
 Josh Billinson, a politics writer, recently put in notice.
 And Phil Wolf, director of video, is also headed out.
 (Wolf said in a statement provided to CNN by IJR that he had a "great time" at IJR and was "looking forward to cutting out the two hour commute, and working closer to home, and to my family, at a place that I can continue doing what I love most.")